crowdpro3/bogdanvlviv.github.io/_posts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 $ DEPENDENCIES_NEXT=1 RAILS_ENV=production rails server
 ```

 \- Once all tests are green, it's time to roll out the app on the next dependencies to production.
-If it causes failures, then you can restart the app to make it use old dependencies, explore and fix new failures and then repeat rollout.
+If it causes failures, then you can restart the app to make it use old dependencies, explore and fix new failures and then repeat the rollout.

 ## Dual boot: Gradual rollout to production